hiddify/hiddify.com/docs/manager/domain-worker-cdn-and-tunneling/Tutorial-for-using-wildcard-subdomains-on-Hiddify.md

 ---
-title: Quick installation on Vultr Servers
+title: How to use wildcard subdomains on HiddifyManager
 ---

 <div dir="ltr" markdown="1">

-# Tutorial for using wildcard subdomains on Hiddify
+# How to use wildcard subdomains on HiddifyManager

 ## Wildcard domain registration on Cloudflare
 First, create a `*` record on your registered domain on Cloudflare.
 That is, go to the DNS section and click `Add record`.
 Then enter a star in the opened page.
 Fill the field type as A and the value of the IP field with the IP of your server.
 Make sure the proxy tick is on.
 That is, if, for example, your domain is `yourdomain.com`, finally register a field `*.yourdomain.com`.
 [More information on how to register a domain](/manager/wiki/Domain-types-and-how-to-register-them)